 There was a horrible period of history during the medieval period where torture was the favourite method of forcing a person to divulge information.
-Often this was a slow drawn out process where the poor victim could suffer in brutal agony for long periods of time before dying… I recently discovered to my horror that this awful process of slowly inflicting agonising pain on a person in the process of getting information has today been modernized and become known as the Australian Government’s passport application process.
+Often this was a slow drawn out process where the poor victim could suffer in brutal agony for long periods of time before dying… I recently discovered to my horror that this awful process of slowly inflicting agonising pain on a person in the process of getting information has today been modernised and become known as the Australian Government’s passport application process.

-There are very few things in life that are as frustrating as applying for a passport, in fact so few that right now I can’t think of any at all, i’d even put the process on a par with watching annoying tourists while travelling, and that’s a big call.
+There are very few things in life that are as frustrating as applying for a passport, in fact, so few that right now I can’t think of any at all, I’d even put the process on a par with watching annoying tourists while travelling, and that’s a big call.
 These processes are ridiculously covered in red tape and seem to be stuck so deeply in the past that in comparison smoke signals appear quite modern.. (although some modern application processes are being streamlined, like the visum usa-ESTA system in the US which has pulled everything into a neat online application).
 Recently I went through no less than four separate passport interviews before my application was finally approved enough to be sent off for processing, FOUR!
 Each interview had to be accompanied by a new passport form, filled out (yet again) with the correct details, signatures, photos etc..
 The first time the form was rejected was because my head was 1mm too large in the photos (which they had taken a week earlier!), the second rejection was because I had used blue ink not black and the third was because my signature had the audacity to creep outside the tiny marked signature box at one corner.
-The fourth and subsequent court appearance were because I tried to strangle the poor post office worker who had just rejected my last application (yes, that’s a joke, but you get the idea).
+The fourth and subsequent court appearance was because I tried to strangle the poor post office worker who had just rejected my last application (yes, that’s a joke, but you get the idea).